joelkuiper/variable-taxon-mapper/README.md

 -   **Post-processing & Fallbacks**: After the LLM returns a candidate label, the system checks if that label exactly matches one of the allowed taxonomy terms.
 If it does, great -- that's the prediction.
 If not (e.g. the LLM output some phrase not exactly in the taxonomy), the code will **attempt to map it back** to a valid node:

     - It first normalizes the LLM's text (trimming punctuation or quotes) and sees if it matches a taxonomy label case-insensitively.
-    - If not, it embeds that LLM-proposed text and finds the closest taxonomy label embedding among the allowed set (this is a semantic **remapping** of the LLM output).
+    - If not, it embeds that LLM-proposed text and finds the closest taxonomy label embedding among the allowed set (this is a semantic remapping of the LLM output).
     - If that still fails to produce a match, as a final fallback it simply takes the variable's own embedding and finds the nearest label among the allowed subset (essentially defaulting to pure ANN prediction).
     - These fallbacks ensure the system always returns *some* taxonomy node rather than failing, and they improve robustness when the LLM output is slightly off.
-The code clearly labels the strategy used for each prediction (e.g., `"match_strategy": "llm_direct"` for direct LLM picks, versus `"embedding_remap"` or `"ann_fallback"`).
+The code labels the strategy used for each prediction (e.g., `"match_strategy": "llm_direct"` for direct LLM picks, versus `"embedding_remap"` or `"ann_fallback"`) when generating the results.

 -   **Output**: For each variable, the final chosen taxonomy label (and some metadata like its ID/path in the taxonomy) is recorded.
 The pipeline produces an output CSV of results and prints them to console, including whether each prediction was correct and what type of match it was (exact or ancestor/descendant match).
 It also prints a summary of evaluation metrics (detailed below).